What does “natsu” mean in Japanese?

 - fuyu – 冬 (ふゆ) : a noun meaning ‘winter’ in Japanese.

 - ga – が : a case particle used to make the subject word or the object word in a sentence.
-In the example, this is used after “fuyu” to make the object word in the sentence.
+In the example, this is used after “fuyu” to make the object in the sentence.

-- suki – 好き (すき) : one conjugation of the na-adjective, “sukina”, which means ‘favorite’ in Japanese.
-In reality, however, native speakers often use this as an individual word to mean ‘to like’ or ‘to love’ in Japanese.
-In the example, actually, this works to mean ‘to like’.
+- suki – 好き (すき) : the stem part of the na-adjective, “sukina”, which means ‘favorite’ in Japanese.
+Native speakers, however, often use this as an individual word to mean ‘to like’ or ‘to love’ in Japanese.
+In the example, this is used to mean ‘to like’.

 - desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
 In the example, this is used after “suki” to make it sound polite.